We are deeply sorry for your loss - the staff at Erickson-Smith - Elbow Lake

 God bless the memory of Adeline Leraas.

-To send sympathy gifts to the family or plant a tree in memory of Adeline Clarice Leraas, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Adeline Clarice Leraas, please visit our Tree Store.

 Lutheran Social Services